alexkrug/dev-docs/guideline.md

 ## Customize Business Logic Contracts

-Please read this section if you want to deploy business contract:
+Please read this section if you want to deploy a business contract:

 - [Customize Business Logic Contracts](new_product/integrate_contracts/readme.md)